 The opening jousting sequence in A Knight’s Tale features the crowd (peasants and jewelry rattlers both) cheering, clapping, and stomping along to Queen’s We Will Rock You.
 Yeah yeah yeah, it sounds hokey as all get out but it’s humorous and a clever way to launch the squire’s tale.

-Actually, it’s misleading to say “jousting” and “authentic” in the same breath when discussing the sport on film and television.
-After all, it’s all authentic, strictly speaking, so long as riders and horses are actually charging one another with lance and shield with occasionally unpredictable results, and not being replaced by a computer-generated special effect.
-It may not be “the way it was done,” but it’s certainly authentic.
-That kind of crazy is hard to fake.
+Actually, it’s misleading to say jousting and authentic in the same breath when discussing the sport on film and television.
+After all, it’s all authentic, strictly speaking, so long as riders and horses are actually charging one another with lance and shield with occasionally unpredictable results.
+It may not be the way it was done, but it’s certainly authentic.

-And of course, as soon as I said that, I immediately thought of half-a-dozen exceptions.
-So let me add, all of the above presumes we’re talking about a tournament competition.
-Knightly duels are a different kettle of fish altogether.
-Wow!
-Confused yet?
+All of the above presumes we’re talking about a tournament competition—knightly duels are a different kettle of fish altogether.

 Late 15th-century manuscript illumination of knights jousting in plate armor.
 Illustration from Paris, Bibliothèque nationale française, Español 36, fol.
 22r.

 Okay, back to Young Thomas.
 What kind of weapons would he be using?
 Will he be following his five passes with some kind of foot combat?
 You can make the circumstances come out any way you like—it’s a fantasy, after all—but they do have to make sense.

 If Young Thomas has plate armor, he doesn’t need to carry a shield, but you might want him to for other reasons having to do with your story.
 No problem: it happened somewhere at some time.